jordanshatford/clip-queue/docs/COMMANDS.md

 `!cqclear`: Clear the queue, removing all clips.
 These clips can be resubmitted.

+`!cqsetlimit <number>`: Set the queue limit.
+This will ensure the amount of clips never exceeds the set limit.

+`!cqremovelimit`: Remove the limit from the queue.
+This will allow infinite clips to be added to the queue.

 `!cqprev`: Switch back to the previous clip.

 > NOTE: if there is no previously viewed clip, this will end the viewing of the current clip anyways